I Cheated (A Lot). This Is What Happened When My Wife Found Out

 She gave me an ultimatum: get out or get help.
 I chose the latter.

 While it’s nearly impossible to get a sense of how many people cheat on their partner (data is scarce because, well, people who are unfaithful aren’t always the most forthcoming), it happens.
 A lot.
 In fact, the rate of infidelity, per social scientists, has risen steadily over the past decade.
 That it happens is not a shocking; the why, however, is always a bit more surprising.

-Benjamin, not his real name, had never been faithful in a single relationship in his whole life.
-He was unfaithful to his now-wife before they were married.
-Although she caught him and he vowed to change, he continued to have affairs while married and hoped that being a husband would help him quit his habit.
+Benjamin, not his real name, says he’d never been faithful in a single relationship.
+This includes his relationship to his now-wife, before and during their marriage.
+Although she caught him and he vowed to change, he continued to have affairs and hoped that being a husband would help him quit his habit.
 Unsurprisingly, committing harder to his relationship didn’t stop him from engaging in affairs.
 Eventually, his wife found out that he was cheating again.
 She told him to get help or get out.
 So he got help.

 Here, Benjamin talks about his affairs, his recovery, why he’d rate his relationship a lower grade today than before, and why that’s actually a wonderful thing.

 I never had fidelity figured out.
 I thought either something was wrong with me, or something was wrong with everybody, and no one talked about it.
 I can’t remember a relationship where I was faithful.
 I was a terrible boyfriend.
 You would have thought I was a great boyfriend to your face, but I cheated, I had online affairs, I had in-person affairs.
 I had multiple girlfriends at the same time.
 My wife, when we were dating, found multiple messages from multiple women.
 I swore up and down that it was a fluke, that I loved her and I wanted to make it work.
 Things got better, but nothing changed.

 And now you’re married.